What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: An operational proposal and how it leads to the weak approach

 In our case, there are four possible modes, representing each a difference piece of information: whether Alice is in the $0$ path ($\ch_{A,0}$), whether Alice is in the $1$ path ($\ch_{A,1}$), whether Bob is in the $0$ path ($\ch_{B,0}$), and whether Bob is in the $1$ path ($\ch_{B,1}$).
 Each of these mode can be either empty ($\ket{\textrm{vac}}$), or occupied ($\ket{\textrm{occ}}$).
-Tensored together, these modes form a space that is larger than $\ch_{\text{kin}}$, but some of its subspaces are not relevant in the present situation, and should therefore be excluded from the description.\footnote{We stress that these states are excluded because they do not fit the scenario we are describing, and not because they would not satisfy some symmetry condition.} More precisely, in the scenario at hand there always are two excitations, one for Alice and one for Bob, so we can restrict our analysis to the space spanned by the family \be \ee This restriction corresponds to enforcing some sectorial correlations.
-To ensure the conservation of the sectorial correlations, we introduce sectorial constraints: we ban any mapping from the space spanned by the family above to any other part of $\ch_{A,0}\otimes \ch_{A,1}\otimes \ch_{B,0}\otimes \ch_{B,1}$.
+Tensored together, these modes form a space that is larger than $\ch_{\text{kin}}$, but some of its subspaces are not relevant in the present situation, and should therefore be excluded from the description.\footnote{We stress that these states are excluded because they do not fit the scenario we are describing, and not because they would not satisfy some symmetry condition.} More precisely, in the scenario at hand there always are two excitations, one for Alice and one for Bob, so we can restrict our analysis to the space spanned by the family \be \ee This restriction corresponds to selecting the states matching our physical situation.
+To ensure the conservation of this selection, we ban any mapping from the space spanned by the family above to any other part of $\ch_{A,0}\otimes \ch_{A,1}\otimes \ch_{B,0}\otimes \ch_{B,1}$.
 In other words, this means enforcing that the unitary maps describing the system's evolution are null on and to the orthogonal complement to \ref{eq:sc}.
 The relation between the description in terms of systems and the one in terms of modes is given by the isomorphism between $\ch_{\text{kin}}$ and the space spanned by (\ref{eq:sc}), which reads \be

 \ee